rsksmart/rif-relay/Readme.md

 ### Add network to Metamask

 In order to interact with the Rootstock network, we have to add it to Metamask.
-As we are using the node on --regtest mode, we will add the Regtest Network.
+As we are using the node on ``--regtest mode``, we will add the Regtest Network.
 Follow the steps below or see tutorial on [How to add Metamask to Rootstock](https://dev.rootstock.io/develop/wallet/use/metamask/).

 ### Set up RIF Relay contracts and Server